 5.1.3.1.
-Elliptic Curve
+Elliptic Curve Cryptography

 Cryptography based on elliptic curves relies on the mathematics of random elliptic curve elements.

 It offers better performance for an equivalent key length than either RSA or Diffie-Hellman public key systems.
-Using RSA or Diffie-Hellman to protect 128-bit AES keys requires a key of at least 3072 bits.
+For example, using RSA or Diffie-Hellman to protect 128-bit AES keys requires a key of at least 3072 bits.
 The equivalent key size for elliptic curves is only 256 bits.
 Using a smaller key reduces storage and transmission requirements.